John Haglelgam: President of the Federated States of Micronesia

 On May 12, 1987, the Fifth FSM Congress elected Haglelgam as the second president of the Federated States of Micronesia to succeed the late Tosiwo Nakayama.

 Haglelgam also served as Chairman of the FSM Delegation to the United Nations Law of the Sea Conference.
 He attended many meetings of the Conference on behalf the Federated States of Micronesia.
 He served as a staff member of the Micronesian Constitutional Convention in 1977.
 In 1981, he served as the Vice President of the Yap State Constitutional Convention.

 Academia

 After his unsuccessful reelection bid in 1991, Haglelgam became an instructor in the Division of Social Science at the national campus of the College of Micronesia-FSM.
 In February 1992, the Board of Regents of the College appointed him as Regent Professor.
 In the summer of 1992, Haglelgam took an educational leave from the college to attend the John Fitzgerald Kennedy School of Government at Harvard University as a Mason Fellow.
-At the College of Micronesia-FSM, Haglelgam teaches government and politics, Micronesian history, world history, and East Asian history.
+At the College of Micronesia-FSM, Haglelgam taught government and politics, Micronesian history, world history, and East Asian history.
 During the fall semester of 1995, Haglelgam taught at MARC at the University of Guam as a visiting professor.
 In 1997, he spent three months at the Australian National University as the Distinguish Senior Pacific Scholar.